jharajni/blinkit-sales-analysis-sql-excel-powerbi/README.md

 The goal of this project is to showcase my ability to:
 1.Work with real-world datasets
 2.Build interactive dashboards
-3.Extract insights using SQL, Python, Excel, and Power BI (DAX) 4.Translate data into meaningful business outcomes
+3.Extract insights using SQL, Python, Excel, and Power BI 4.Translate data into meaningful business outcomes

 # Business Requirement